For our ‘Tips on Tuesday’ feature today we’re going to share our fifth post on the Baking Equipment In Kenya Explained Series.

 For a charcoal oven, you would use a high temperature thermometer.

-Topserve Ltd also sell the high temperature thermometers for Kshs.
-900.
+Topserve Ltd also sell the various high temperature thermometers from Kshs.
+500 to 1,000.

 5. Kitchen Timer

 A timer is very helpful if you are a home-baker that has many distraction in the kitchen or if you’re multitasking.
 Most kitchen electric or gas ovens come with a built-in timer so if you have one of those, there is no need to buy one.
 But for those who use charcoal ovens or if your oven does not have a timer; it’s good to have one handy to keep you organized while baking so as not to ruin your wonderful baked desserts.
 You can find them in some major supermarkets, bake-ware or kitchen ware shops.
-You can also check at cake supplies shops such as Topserve Ltd or Walibhai Karim for them as well.
+You can also check at cake supplies shops such as Topserve Ltd.

 We hope that this list of top essential items required for measuring has been helpful.
 If you have any inquiries, suggestions or additions please feel free to comment below.